lrei/canonical_urls/README.md

 # canonical_urls microservice

-A ZMQ based multiprocess microservice to determine the canonical version of an url.
+A tornado based microservice to determine the canonical version of an url.

  1. make a request to a url and follow redirects
  2. extract canonical or open graph url from the html